 Chiang Mai Heritage begins with the fascinating visionary leader King Mengrai.
-One night the king had a dream.
+One night, the king had a dream.
 In it, he dreamed that a serpent, an elephant, and a white umbrella converged at a certain location.
-Interpreting this as a divine sign, he chose this auspicious spot to establish his new capital, Chiang Mai in 1296.
+Interpreting this as a divine sign, he chose this auspicious spot to establish his new capital, Chiang Mai, in 1296.

 Chiang Mai may be the second-largest city in Thailand, but it still retains many traditional charms.
-Despite now being a modern city, the old town still has an interesting character—surrounded by ancient walls and a moat, the inner city is a small city in itself.
+Despite now being a modern city, the old town still has an interesting character—surrounded by ancient walls and a moat, the inner city is small in itself.
 It’s where much of the tourism infrastructure is, and it will be where you want to spend a good portion of your time.

 It’s also home to one of the major pulls of Chiang Mai – Sunday Walking Street.
-But before we get to the temples and walking street let’s discover the history of this charming place.
+But before we get to the temples and Walking Street, let’s discover the history of this charming place.

 Chiang Mai Heritage Begins With King Mengrai